What Feasts at Night

 Sworn Soldier

-Sworn Soldier consists of two books, and the series is set to expand with the upcoming release of one more book.
+Sworn Soldier consists of three books and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.